pengerno/slick-crud/readme.md

 - Optional/Nullable values
 - Notifications of (failed) updates

-slick-crud is available for slick 2.1.0, for scala 2.10 and 2.11.
+slick-crud is available for slick 2.1.0 on scala 2.11.

 Initial idea and implementation by [@teigen][teigen], maintenance/rewrite by [@elacin][elacin]

 ## Usage

 slick-crud requires tables with a single (non-composite) primary key.
 It also requires instances of `SimpleCell` for every type which is used in a `Table`.
+All the individual cells are automatically collected in a tupled `CellRow`.
-If your table is projected to a type other than a Tuple, there also needs to be instances available of `CellRow` to map back and forth.
+ If your table is projected to a type other than a Tuple, you also need to use `mappedCellRow()` to provide mapping back and forth to a tuple representation.

 A complete, runnable example is available [here][demo].